 Interpretation: To measure how many days it takes to collect all accounts receivable, use this formula: 365 (days) divided by accounts receivable turnover (total net sales divided by accounts receivable).
 In Target’s case, that equates to 365 divided by the sum of $59,490 divided by $6,194, which equals 38.
 This means that, on average, it takes Target 38 days to collect on its accounts.
 If you find your business has a healthy balance sheet but is short on cash, increase collection on outstanding accounts.

 The cash flow statement discloses how a company raised money and how it spent those funds during a given period.
 It is also an analytical tool, measuring an enterprise’s ability to cover its expenses in the near term.
 Generally speaking, if a company is consistently bringing in more cash than it spends, that company is considered to be of good value.

 A cash flow statement is divided into three parts: operations, investing and financing.
 The following is an analysis of a real-world cash flow statement belonging to Target Corp.
-Note that all figures represent millions of dollars.
+Note that all figures are stated in millions of dollars.

-Cash From Financing: This last section refers to the movement of cash from financing activities.
+This last section refers to the movement of cash from financing activities.
 Two common financing activities are taking on a loan or issuing stock to new investors.
 Dividends to current investors also fit in here.
-Again, Target reports a negative number for 2006, -1,004.
-But this should not be misconstrued: The company paid off 1,155 of its previous debt, paid out 380 in dividends and repurchased 901 of company stock.
+Again, Target reports a negative number for 2006, ($1,004).
+But this should not be misconstrued: The company paid off $1,155 of its previous debt, paid out $380 in dividends and repurchased $901 of company stock.

-The final step in analyzing cash flow is to add the cash balances from the reporting year (2006) and the previous year (2005); in Target’s case that’s -835 plus 1,648, which equals 813.
-Even though Target ran a negative cash balance in both years, it still has an overall positive cash balance due to its high cash surplus in 2004.
+The final step in analyzing cash flow is to add the cash balances from the reporting year (2006) and the previous year (2005); in Target’s case, that’s ($835) plus $1,648, which equals $813.
+Even though Target ran a negative cash balance for both years, it still has an overall positive cash balance due to its high cash surplus in 2004.